juliamelots/MAC0332-Project/front-end/README.md

 - [Node.js](https://nodejs.org/en)
 - [Vite](https://vite.dev/)

-## Installation
-Run `npm install` to install this Vite project's internal dependencies.

 ## Development server
 From the front-end folder, run `docker-compose up frontend-dev` to build and run the project in dev.
+Navigate to `http://localhost:3000/`.

-## Run in Production
+## Run in production
 From the front-end folder, run `docker-compose up frontend-prod` to build and run the project in production.
+Navigate to `http://localhost:80/`.

 ## Shutting down the containers
 Run `docker-compose down` to stop and remove the containers.

 ## Linting
-Run `npm run lint` to check for code and formatting errors.
+Firts, run `npm install` to install this Vite project's internal dependencies.
+Then, run `npm run lint` to check for code and formatting errors.